 Some creditors will send account information to one, but not all three, nationwide credit reporting agencies.

-If one report has credit information missing from others, send a copy of the more complete report to the other credit reporting agencies with a cover letter asking that the missing information be included in your file.
-Do the same if you’ve worked hard to clean up one report, and now want the others to reflect accurate information as well.
+If one report has credit information missing, send a copy of the complete report to the other agencies with a cover letter asking the agency to include the missing information in your file.
+If you’ve worked hard to clean up one report, you'll want the others to reflect accurate information, too.

-Your report may also be missing accounts because your local banks or credit union might not provide information to credit reporting agencies.
+Your report might also be missing accounts.
+This can happen if your local bank or credit union doesn't provide information to credit reporting agencies.
 If this is your situation, try the following:

 Send a copy of a recent account statement and copies of canceled checks (never originals) showing your payment history and ask the credit reporting agencies to add the information to your file.
-The nationwide credit reporting agencies themselves do not indicate whether they will add accounts to your report if you (not the creditor) report them, or whether they will charge you to do so.
+The nationwide credit reporting agencies themselves don't specifically say that they will add accounts to your report if you (not the creditor) report them, or whether they will charge you to do so.
 But it doesn’t hurt to try.

-Another possibility is to ask the creditor directly to report your account information to the credit reporting agency.
-It’s not clear how successful this approach may be.
-Creditors and the credit reporting agencies generally have contracts that govern their relationship.
-If a creditor is not already regularly providing information to the credit reporting agencies, it may not want to spend the resources necessary to do so just for your account.
+Another possibility is to ask the creditor directly to report your account information to the reporting agency.
+Creditors and the credit reporting agencies generally have existing contracts.
+So if a creditor isn't already providing information to the credit reporting agency, it might not want to spend the resources necessary to do so just for your account.
 But again, it’s worth a try.

 Before you jump into this option, find out the costs and whether the creditors where you are seeking credit will agree to use a credit report from this company.